holub008/xrf/README.md

 * A gradient boosted tree ensemble is used to generate rules
 * Highly correlated (Spearman) rules are removed beyond a user specified threshold
     * This step is slow & may be optimized or removed in the future
-* Overlapped ranges are de-overlapped to improve model interprettability (i.e. all rules )
+* Overlapped rules belonging to the same subspace can be de-overlapped to improve model interprettability
-    * For a description of this algorithm, see [this document](https://github.com/holub008/snippets/blob/master/overlapped_hyperrectangles/overlapped_hyperrectangles.pdf).
+    * For a description of this algorithm, see the "De-overlapping rules" section and [this document](https://github.com/holub008/snippets/blob/master/overlapped_hyperrectangles/overlapped_hyperrectangles.pdf).

 ### Comparison to 'pre'
 [pre](https://cran.r-project.org/web/packages/pre/index.html) is a package on CRAN for fitting prediction rule ensembles, including RuleFit. xrf improves on some aspects of pre by: